Search

 A funding scheme for small scale infrastructural projects in CLÁR zones; rural areas that have suffered significant levels of population decline.

-A Webinar on the 2025 CLÁR scheme in association with the Galway County Public Participation Network (PPN) is being planned, date to be confirmed.
+A Webinar on the 2026 CLÁR scheme in association with the Galway County Public Participation Network (PPN) is being planned, on the 24th of March.

 What is CLÁR?